matthew-matvei/freeman/README.md

 ## Debugging

-Providing the `--verbose` command-line argument will make the application log in more detail, helping trace execution when using the packaged app.
+Providing the `--verbose` or `-V` command-line argument will make the application log in more detail, helping trace execution when using the packaged app.
 Logs of warnings and errors can be found at `{appData}/log.log`.

 ## How to contribute